 Combining elements from various different sources like classical music, electronica, ambient, new age, pop music, dance, video game music, demoscene music, trance music and different progressive genres, while still not trying to follow any specific style or genre as such, the melodic and often quite minimalistically produced music of Sheobi has its own characteristics which might or might not appeal to someone familiar with other contemporary electronic music – therefore the notion of “alternative electronic”.

 There are experimental elements included as well, but the words “experimental music” often point at something quite different.
+And terms like synthwave, chillwave or vaporwave have been used to describe certain “past-oriented” musical styles, but Sheobi is not retro in an explicit way either.
+While there are retrospective elements included, there is no specific intention to make the music sound like the 80’s, for instance.
 So using existing genre descriptions to describe the music has proved somewhat difficult.
 But melodies are a central part of the style in any case, and the atmosphere (which is important here) can often be called wistful or melancholic.
 Well, maybe it’s mostly just “Sheobi style” after all?

 In general, fans of such classic artists dating back to the earlier days of electronic music as Jean Michel Jarre, Vangelis, Kitaro, Ed Starink or Tangerine Dream (for instance) might find something of interest here.
 So you could perhaps call the music “classic electronic” as well.
 If you like Mike Oldfield, you might also looking in the right place – as long as you’re not expecting Mike Oldfield’s music, of course (and the same goes for all other artists mentioned – you won’t find any of their music here).
 This is something else, but you need to give some hints about what the music is like, and I couldn’t really come up with a better explanation myself at the moment.